willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If you choose "All experiences", you'll set up a boundary and you can use apps and experiences that work with a boundary as well as those that don't require one.

-### Learn Mixed Reality didn't run on first launch, and I went right into the Windows Mixed Reality home
+### Learn Mixed Reality didn't run on first launch, and I went right into the Windows Mixed Reality home.

 You can re-run the learning experience by following the [re-run steps](learn-mixed-reality.md#how-do-i-re-run-the-learning-experience).

-## Boundary setup and questions
+## Boundary setup and other questions

 ### What's a boundary and why should I create one?